 - They can include fan translations, unreleased titles, or patched ROMs.

-- A common example is the NES game Little Samson, which sells for over $1,000.
+- A typical example is the NES game Little Samson, which sells for over $1,000.
 Reproductions sell for around $20.

 Fake Video Games (Counterfeits)

-Counterfeit video games are made to deceive buyers into thinking they are buying the real thing.
+Counterfeit video games trick buyers into thinking they are real.

 - They mimic original labels, shell designs, and boards.

-- Often sold as "authentic" on platforms like eBay.
+- Often sold as "authentic" in marketplaces such as eBay.

 - Can damage consoles or corrupt save files.